Undecimal: In science and technology

 Undecimal (often referred to as unodecimal in this context) is useful in computer science and technology for understanding complement (subtracting by negative addition) and performing digit checks on a decimal channel.

 The 10-digit numbers in the system of International Standard Book Numbers (ISBN) used undecimal as a check digit.
 A check digit is the final digit of an ISBN that is related mathematically to all the other digits it contains that is used to verify their accuracy.
 It represents the answer to a mathematical calculation, in this case, one that multiplies the ten digits of the ISBN by the integers ten (leftmost digit) through two (second-to-last rightmost digit, the last being the check digit itself) and then sums them.
 The calculation should yield a multiple of eleven, with its final digit, represented by the digits 0 through 9 or an X (for ten), being equal to the tenth digit of the ISBN.
 As of 1 January 2007, thirteen-digit ISBNs are the standard.
 The International ISBN Agency provides an online calculator that will convert ten-digit ISBNs into thirteen digits.

 In popular fiction

-In the novel Contact by Carl Sagan, a message left by an unknown advanced intelligence lies hidden inside the number pi.
-The message is best revealed when pi is computed in undecimal.
+Base 11 periodically features in works of popular fiction, particularly science fiction.
+For example, in Battlefield Earth by L. Ron Hubbard, the villainous alien race known as the Psychlos use base 11 for their mathematics because they have eleven fingers, "six talons on their right paws and five on their left."
+Similarly, in the television series Babylon 5, the advanced race known as the Minbari use undecimal numbers because they count on ten fingers and the head.
+In the novel Contact by Carl Sagan, a message left by an unknown advanced intelligence lies hidden inside the number pi; the message is best revealed when pi is computed "in Base 11 arithmetic."
+In the Season 9 finale of The Office, fictional character Kevin Malone invents the base 11 number Keleven to cover up his mathematical incompetence.

-In the television series Babylon 5, the advanced race known as the Minbari use undecimal numbers.
-They count on ten fingers and the head.